loveencounterflow/gaps-and-islands/README.md

 (1) gives me 198 functions, but open the same DB in [`sqlitebrowser`](https://sqlitebrowser.org), and their SQLite client library has only 119 functions.
+(1) gives me 198 functions, but open the same DB in [`sqlitebrowser`](https://sqlitebrowser.org), and their SQLite client library has only 119 functions.
+(1) gives me 198 functions, but open the same DB in [`sqlitebrowser`](https://sqlitebrowser.org), and their SQLite client library has only 119 functions.

 ## ESSFRI: Improving Integrity Checks in SQLite
+## ESSFRI: Improving Integrity Checks in SQLite

+Whereas Postgres is very strict in almost all aspects, allows no forward references and complains when it encounters a view DDL that declares an unknown column, SQLite is more forgiving when it comes to `create view` statements.
+For example, in an empty SQLite DB you can declare the following view:
+Whereas Postgres is very strict in almost all aspects, allows no forward references and complains when it encounters a view DDL that declares an unknown column, SQLite is more forgiving when it comes to `create view` statements.
+For example, in an empty SQLite DB you can declare the following view:
+Whereas Postgres is very strict in almost all aspects, allows no forward references and complains when it encounters a view DDL that declares an unknown column, SQLite is more forgiving when it comes to `create view` statements.
+For example, in an empty SQLite DB you can declare the following view:
 Whereas Postgres is very strict in almost all aspects, allows no forward references and complains when it encounters a view DDL that declares an unknown column, SQLite is more forgiving when it comes to `create view` statements.
 For example, in an empty SQLite DB you can declare the following view: